GoldenStarCode/test/README.rst

 3. d_Q_pi distance of two trajectories
 =========================================

-This is the normalized l^p :math:`l^{p}`-distance of the associated argmin points on trajectories obtained by landmarks Q.
+This is the normalized l^p-distance of the associated argmin points on trajectories obtained by landmarks Q.

 In this package this is provided by d_Q_pi function.